Social Democratic Workers' Party of Romania

 The Social Democratic Workers' Party of Romania (Partidul Social-Democrat al Muncitorilor din Romȃnia, PSDMR), established in 1893, was the first modern socialist political party in Romania.
 A Marxist organization, the PSDMR was part of the Second International and sent its representatives to the first five congresses of that organization.
-Never a strong organization, the RSDWP was further weakened following an organizational split in February 1900, only reviving after 1905.
-In February 1910 the PSDMR was absorbed into a new organization, the Romanian Social Democratic Party (PSDR), effectively ending its existence in its original incarnation.
+Never a strong organization, the RSDWP was further weakened following an organizational split in February 1900.
+In February 1910 the former members of PSDMR joined a new organization, the Romanian Social Democratic Party (PSDR).

 Organizational history

 Background

-The history of socialism in Romania begins in 1834, when an aristocrat named Teodor Diamant (1810-1841) established a utopian socialist colony based on the ideas of French writer Charles Fourier in the town of Scăieni, located north of Bucharest.
+The history of socialism in Romania begins in 1834, when an aristocrat named Teodor Diamant (1810–1841) established a utopian socialist colony based on the ideas of French writer Charles Fourier in the town of Scăieni, located north of Bucharest.
 This experiment in agricultural communitarianism was terminated in 1836.

 During the decade of the 1870s, socialist ideas again began to gain attention in Romania, particularly among certain university students in Bucharest.
-Constantin Dobrogeanu-Gherea (1855-1920) is the best remembered among these early advocates of Marxist ideas in Romania.
+Constantin Dobrogeanu-Gherea (1855–1920) is the best remembered among these early advocates of Marxist ideas in Romania.